jatuhurrra/DistillationBiospeciesLLM/README.md

 For the RE task, we finetuned one LLM i.e., BioBERT (specifically biobert-base-cased-v1.1) from HuggingFace.
 The weighted f1-score across relation classes is 92.3%.

+<h3>Is GPT-4 a good teacher?</h3>
+It is essential to establish the effectiveness of GPT4 for distilling knowledge about bio species.
+We compared GPT4 and UniversalNER-7 B's abilities to extract species information from both `easy` and `hard` examples.
+We found that GPT4 is a better teacher than UniversalNER-7B, validating our strategy to use GPT4 for distilling species information.

 ### Citation

 If you find this work or dataset helpful in your research, please cite it as follows: